Family Code 2030 and Attorney's Fees Orders in a Divorce

 This guide on Family Code 2030 will help spouses better understand this code section and how it is used in divorce, legal separation and annulment matters.

 This guide is not legal advice.
 It is not intended to apply to your specific situation.
-Our Orange County divorce attorneys are available for an affordable strategy session if you have a matter or expect to have one in Orange County.
+Our divorce attorneys offer an affordable strategy session to discuss your situation.

 We are not going to copy and paste Family Code 2030's entire text here.
 We put the entire code section at the end of this guide if you want to read every word of it.
 Instead, we summarize its main points.